Single skating: History

 The first international figure skating competition was in Vienna in 1882.
 Skaters were required to perform 23 compulsory figures, as well as a four-minute free skating program, and a section called "special figures", in which they had to perform moves or combinations of moves that highlighted their advanced skills.
-The first World Championships, hosted by the newly formed International Skating Union (ISU), occurred in 1896, and consisted of four competitors, all men.
+The first World Championships, hosted by the newly formed International Skating Union (ISU), occurred in 1896 and consisted of four competitors, all men.
+The first woman to compete internationally in figure skating was Madge Syers from England, at the 1902 World Figure Skating Championships in London.
+There was no explicit rule against women competing; Syers came in second place, behind Ulrich Salchow from Sweden, who, according to legend, was so impressed by her skating that he gave his gold medal to her.
+The ISU responded by banning women from competing at Worlds, although they created a separate ladies' category in 1906.
+Women were referred to as ladies in ISU regulations and communications until the 2021–22 season.

 Figure skating is the oldest winter sport contested at the Olympics, starting at the London Games in 1908.
+It is also one of the first sport that had a separate category for female competitors, and the only women's winter Olympic sport until 1936.